reecewithnospoon/personal-blog/README.md

 ### Customizing the Navigation

-Edit the  file to update the navigation links.
+Edit the `_data/navigation.yml` file to update the navigation links.

 ### Changing the Site Configuration

-Edit the  file to update the site settings such as title, description, and social links.
+Edit the `_config.yml` file to update the site settings such as title, description, and social links.

-## Contributing

-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.